-The Master of Global Affairs Program is a unique, two-year professional master of arts degree developed by the Baker Institute for Public Policy and the School of Social Sciences.
+The Master of Global Affairs Program is a unique, two-year professional master's degree developed by the Baker Institute for Public Policy and the School of Social Sciences.

 The MGA program combines the academic strengths of Baker Institute fellows and Rice faculty with a hands-on policy curriculum that prepares students to become leaders in the global arena.
 Required first-year courses in complex systems, international conflict, domestic institutions, micro- and macro- economics and research methods provide a firm grounding in modern approaches to global affairs.
 In the second year, students pursue in-depth studies in one of three areas: international political economy, international security, or international political development.
 This concentrated coursework, combined with an internship and capstone workshop on the chosen topic, allows students to delve into real-world policy aspects of the subject they study.

 “We are proud to partner with the School of Social Sciences on this important degree,” said Baker Institute director Edward Djerejian.
 “At the Baker Institute, our goal is to bridge the gap between the theory and practice of public policy.
 Students in the program will benefit from our fellows’ expertise on key issues facing governments, the private sector and society today and the institute’s national and worldwide connections.”